petrpajdla/stat4arch/index.md

 ### Seminar 2 (3.
 3. 2022)
 This session will be focused on getting to know how to code in R and do common operations on data.
 We will do a lot of coding to get to know R well.
 - R data types.
 - Missing values
-- R objects (vector, matrix, data frame)
+- R objects (vector, matrix, data frame) and sub-setting
-  - Sub-setting various objects.
 - Getting help in R.
 - Notion of packages in R.
 - Reading data into R (`readr` package).
 - R data manipulation basics (`dplyr` package?).

 ### Seminar 3 (17.
 3. 2022)
 Third session is focused on reading and creating basic types of plots and understanding basic summaries of quantitative variables.
 - Types of variables (qualitative, quantitative)
-- Data visualization
-  - Plots for one variable
+- Data visualization, plots for one variable
 - Descriptive stats (mean, sd, median, IQR etc.)

 ### Seminar 4 (31.
 3. 2022)
 - Intro on Reproducibility, using [RMarkdown](https://rmarkdown.rstudio.com/).